18 Mar Preparing for a Budget Trip to France

 1. Eiffel Tower

 The Eiffel Tower is a given when visiting Paris.
 If you’re dying to go up, by all means do it.
-When we were there, entrance to the 2nd level was 5 euros by stairs and 9 euros by elevator.
-Going to the top was 15 euros.
+Prices have almost doubled since we were there!
+Entrance to the 2nd level is 10 euros by stairs and 16 euros by elevator.
+Going to the top is 25 euros.
 We were content to get our requisite Eiffel Tower photos from the park below, free of charge, and take advantage of free city-scape views elsewhere (see: Montmartre and Galeries Lafayette below.)

 As with all highly touristed areas in Paris, be alert for pickpockets and scammers, and show up first thing in the morning to avoid large crowds.